dji-sdk/Mobile-SDK-Doc/source/ios-tutorials/UXSDKDemo.md

 Additionally, with the ease of use, UX SDK let you focus more on business and application logic.

-As DJI UX SDK is built on top of DJI Mobile SDK and VideoPreviewer, you need to use it with them together in your application development.
+As DJI UX SDK is built on top of DJI Mobile SDK and DJIWidget, you need to use it with them together in your application development.

 For an in depth learning on DJI UX SDK, please go to the [UX SDK Introduction](../introduction/ux_sdk_introduction.html).